Prologue

 Thoughts whispered about this development.
 Lust smiled as she looked around

 them.
-Then her eyes fell on a young thought that was frowning at the dirt
+Then her eyes fell on a young Thought that was frowning at the dirt

 between his feet.
 He looked up and saw her, and he seemed to be steeling his

 courage.
-Eventually, he shuffled up to her.
+He hesitantly shuffled up to her.

 “Um, your Grace,” he whispered, his